dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 6. The IdP returns an access token and an ID token to DHIS2.

 * JSON Web Token (JWT) validation: DHIS2 performs a validation of the IdP JWT.
 * The ID token is a set of attribute key-pairs for the user.
 The key-pairs are called claims.

 7. DHIS2 identifies the user from the IdP claims and completes the authentication request from Step 1.
 DHIS2 searches for a user that matches the "email" claim from the IdP.
 DHIS2 can be configured to use different claims for this process.

 8. DHIS2 authorizes the user.

 ### Requirements for OIDC

 #### IdP account

 You must have access to an identity provider (IdP) that are supported by DHIS2.

 The following IdPs are currently supported:

 * Google

+* Azure AD
+* WSO2
+* "Generic"

 #### Local user account

 You must explicitly create users in the DHIS2 instance.
 Importing them from an external directory such as Active Directory is currently not supported.
 Managing users with an external identity store is not supported with OIDC.

 #### IdP claims and mapping of users

 To sign in to DHIS2, a given user must be provisioned in the IdP and then mapped to a user account in DHIS2.
 OIDC uses a method that relies on claims to share user account attributes with other applications.
 Claims include user account attributes such as email, phone number, name, etc. DHIS2 relies on the IdP claims to map user accounts from the IdP to those hosted on DHIS2.
 By default, DHIS2 expects the IdP to pass the _email_ claim.
 Depending on your IdP, you may need to configure DHIS2 to use a different IdP claim.

-If you are using Google as an IdP, the default behavior is to use the email claim to map IdP identities to DHIS2 user accounts.
+If you are using Google or Azure AD as an IdP, the default behavior is to use the email claim to map IdP identities to DHIS2 user accounts.

 > **Note**

 >

 > In order for a DHIS2 user to be able to login with an IdP, the user profile checkbox "**External authentication only (OpenID or LDAP)**" must be checked and "**OpenID**" field must match the claim (mapping claim) returned by the IdP.
-Email is used by default by Google.
+Email is used by default by both Google and Azure AD.

 ### Configure the Identity Provider for OIDC

 This topic provides information about configuring an identity provider (IdP) to use OIDC with DHIS2.
 This is one step in a multi-step process.
 The following topics provide information about configuring and using OIDC with DHIS2.

 #### Configure the IdP

 Before you can use OIDC with DHIS2, you must have an account at a supported identity provider (IdP) and a project or application with the IdP.
 When you configure DHIS2 you must provide the following information:

 * **Provider client ID:** This is the identifier that the IdP assigned to your application.

 * **Provider client secret:** This value is a secret and should be kept secure.

 #### Redirect URL

 Some IdPs will require a redirect URL for your DHIS2 instance.
 You can construct your URL for the IdP using the following syntax:

 ```